The Kirikou Events Association presents its flagship event, the Festi’Couleurs 2020-2021, which gathers many visitors every year.

 all actions taken with the collected funds during these events and festivals.

 I recently attended in Dublin a DubWeb Festival founded by Mikael Thiery and co-directed by Erol Mustafov geared mostly towards filmmakers, theatre producers and music makers.
 There were several talks and the one about ‘how to crowdfund for web series‘ caught my attention.

 It was a discussion with industry experts and award-winning series makers (see picture below) .Their pieces of advice were valuable for any start-ups looking to fund their businesses or their products and services’ launch.

-Crowdfunding is mainly used to fundraise for specific activities, campaigns or launches, and the talks were talking about this aspect.
+Crowdfundingis mainly used to fundraise for specific activities, campaigns or launches, and the talks were talking about this aspect.
 Consequently, this post will discuss the different platforms and ways to get your audience engaged and willing to support you financially.
-Nonetheless, please note that crowdfunding can also be used to validate your ideas.
+Nonetheless, please note that you can crowdfund to validate your ideas.

-But first thing first, if you want your crowdfunding campaign to be successful, you will need to make sure your audience is online and your product or service is suitable for that target market (language, culture).
+But first thing first, if you want to crowdfund and make a success out of the campaign, you will need to make sure your audience is online and your product or service is suitable for that target market (language, culture).

 Then you will have to work hard to create a buzz around it.